Britain Covey: Professional career

-Philadelphia Eagles (first stint)
+Philadelphia Eagles

 After going unselected in the 2022 NFL draft, Covey was signed by the Philadelphia Eagles as an undrafted free agent.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 He was elevated to the active roster for their week one game against the Detroit Lions, and made his NFL debut in the match, returning two punts for 13 yards.
 Covey was signed to the active roster on October 1.
 In week thirteen against the Tennessee Titans, he returned six punts for 105 yards for an average of 17.5 yards-per-return, which was the second-highest single-game total in the season.
 Covey helped the Eagles reach Super Bowl LVII.
 In the Super Bowl, Covey had two punt returns for 35 yards in the Eagles 38–35 loss to the Kansas City Chiefs.

 On August 29, 2023, Covey was waived by the Eagles and re-signed to the practice squad.
 He was elevated to active roster for the first two games before being permanently signed to the active roster on September 20 ahead of their week 3 matchup against the Buccaneers, where Covey had 111 return yards including a 52-yard punt return in the 25-11 win.
 Covey finished the season 2nd in average yards per punt return and led the league in total punt return yards with 417.
 He was listed an alternate to the 2024 Pro Bowl following his successful season.

 Covey appeared in 5 games for Philadelphia in 2024, recording 34 yards on 7 receptions.
 In the return game, he averaged 7.7 yards per return and 46 total yards.
 On December 28, 2024, Covey was placed on injured reserve with a neck injury, ending his regular season.
 Covey won a Super Bowl ring when the Eagles defeated the Chiefs in Super Bowl LIX.